-The Project will result in fragmentation of Hawthorne Park from a wildlife habitat perspective, however, the wildlife habitat values associated with the park were "low to moderate" and primarily associated with common urban wildlife species.
-There were no species at risk of concern.
+The Project will result in fragmentation of Hawthorne Park from a wildlife habitat perspective; however, the wildlife habitat values associated with the park were "low to moderate" and primarily associated with common urban wildlife species.
+There were no species at risk of concern identified at the time of assessment.

-Based on our understanding of the proposed Project, the information available regarding the local natural environment and the features, functions and conditions observed in the field, this Environmental Impact Assessment concludes there is a "low" risk of the proposed Project causing serious harm to fish that form a CRA fishery.
+Based on our understanding of the proposed Project, the information available regarding the local natural environment, the features, functions, and conditions of the fish habitat observed in the field and the favorable fish habitat balance, this Environmental Impact Assessment concludes there is a "low" risk of the proposed Project causing serious harm to CRA fish.